 The mainframe I supported was connected to mainframe in another country through an international leased line with a speed of 19.2 kbps (don’t laugh please: ).
 To conserve electric power, the mainframe was only in operation between 07:00 am and 22:00 pm, during weekdays only.
 This eventually created emails and files transfer queue backlog in our neighbor node who operated 24 hours.
 My manager asked me to find a solution, other than the obvious 24 hours operation or the international bandwidth upgrade for this problem.

 At that time, IBM VM operating system comes with its source code (S/370 assembler) so I could learn in detail the logic of its file transfer.
 I also happened to have a PC communication adapter that was originally bought for PC terminal emulator.
 My idea was to write a x’86 assembler program that controls the PC communication adapter and emulated what mainframe did when doing the file transfer.
 At night when mainframe was shutdown, the international leased line was switched to the PC so that file transfer could continue.
 It was switched back to mainframe in the morning so the normal mainframe to mainframe file transfer could resume while the PC also uploading the files it received during night time when the local mainframe was off.
 It was named VNET-PC.

-Fast forward 30 years, I now look forward to retire from the corporate life.
-At the same time, the advent of maker movement, crowdsourcing, gig economy and tech startups fueled by proliferation of opensource culture is perfect sign that there is no better time to return back to my workshop life.
+Fast forward 30 years, I now look forward to retiring from corporate life.
+At the same time, the advent of maker movement, crowdsourcing, gig economy and tech startups fueled by the proliferation of opensource culture is a perfect sign that there is no better time to return back to my workshop life.
 With that in mind, I started Hendro’s Workshop to revive my youth’s passion, chronicle its activities and along the way to get acquainted with any of you who have the same passion and/or are taking the same journey.